2600hz/kazoo/doc/installation.md

 #### Installing Erlang/OTP from source code

 We recommend to use a tool like [kerl](https://github.com/kerl/kerl) to manage Erlang/OTP installations.
 If you want to play around with multiple versions of Erlang while hacking on Kazoo, this is probably the best way.
+For compiling Erlang you need some dependencies, see [Build time requirements](#build-time-requirements)

 ```shell
     curl -O https://raw.githubusercontent.com/kerl/kerl/master/kerl